teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/sed-command-5/

-  :uk:
+  :uk:  Given an input file, with **N** credit card numbers, each in a new line, your task is to **reverse the ordering of segments** in each credit card number.
+Assume that the credit card numbers will have 4 space separated segments with 4 digits each.

+  If the original credit card number is 1434 5678 9101 1234, transform it to 1234 9101 5678 1434.

   :georgia: